-The results of the most recent assessment (ISC 2018) support the conclusion that the WCNPO stock is not subject to overfishing because $F{2013-2015}/F{MSY}=0.45$, and is not overfished because $SB{2016}/SB{MSY}=1.87$.
-The 2018 stock assessment estimated MSY for the WCNPO stock at 14,941 t (ISC 2018c).
-In 2017, total landings of swordfish by all U.S. longline fisheries in the NPO, which may include a small percentage of EPO swordfish, was 1,617 t (WPFMC 2018), or approximately 11 percent of the estimated MSY.
+The results of the most recent assessment (ISC 2018b) support the conclusion that the WCNPO stock is not subject to overfishing because $F{2013-2015}/F{MSY} = 0.45$ , and is not overfished because $SB{2016}/SB{MSY} = 1.87$ .
+The 2018 stock assessment estimated MSY for the WCNPO stock at 14,941 t (ISC 2018b).
+In 2017, total landings of swordfish by all U.S. longline fisheries in the NPO was 1,617 t (WPFMC 2018a) or approximately 11 percent of the estimated MSY.
 The Hawaii longline fishery made nearly all of the landings.

-The results of the most recent assessment (ISC 2014), using data through 2012, support a conclusion that the EPO stock is now subject to overfishing because $F{2012}/F{MSY} = 1.11$, but is not overfished because $B{2012}/B{MSY} = 1.87$.
+The results of the most recent assessment (ISC 2014), using data through 2012, support a conclusion that the EPO stock is now subject to overfishing because $F{2012}/F{MSY} = 1.11$ , but is not overfished because $B{2012}/B{MSY} = 1.87$ .
 The 2014 stock assessment estimated MSY for the EPO stock at 5,490 t (ISC 2014).
-Based on federal logbook records, catch of swordfish by the U.S. longline vessels operating within the boundary of the EPO stock is less than 5 t annually, or less than 1 percent of the estimated MSY (NMFS unpublished data).
-At less than 1 percent of MSY, the relative impact of the U.S. longline fisheries on the stock is negligible.
+Based on federal logbook records, catch of swordfish by the U.S. longline vessels operating within the boundary of the EPO stock is less than 5 t annually in years 2004-2018 (NMFS unpublished data).
+This amount (<5 t) is less than 1 percent of the estimated MSY; therefore, the relative impact of the U.S. longline fisheries on the stock is negligible.

 In March of 2016, the Council responded to the requirement under the Magnuson-Stevens Act that the Council develop recommendations for domestic regulations to address the relative impact of the domestic fishing fleet on the stock, and develop recommendations to the Secretary of State and Congress for international actions to end overfishing of the EPO swordfish stock.
-The Council recommended continued logbook and observer program monitoring by NMFS of the incidental catch of swordfish in the EPO in the HI deep-set longline fishery, and noted that any non-retention of EPO swordfish is not warranted for the Hawaii deep-set longline fishery because (1) fishing mortality is primarily the result of overfishing pressure at the international level; (2) Hawaii fishermen harvest an insignificant fraction of EPO swordfish and (3) non-retention would disadvantage Hawaii fishermen while providing negligible conservation benefits.
+The Council recommended continued logbook and observer program monitoring by NMFS of the incidental catch of swordfish in the EPO in the HI deep-set longline fishery, and noted that any non-retention of EPO swordfish is not warranted for the Hawaii deep-set longline fishery because (1) fishing mortality is primarily the result of overfishing pressure at the international level; (2) Hawaii fishermen harvest an insignificant fraction of EPO swordfish and (3) nonretention would disadvantage Hawaii fishermen while providing negligible conservation benefits.
 The WPFMC further recommended the US delegation to the IATTC put forward a proposal that the IATTC take action to eliminate overfishing on this stock by reducing the fishing mortality on North Pacific EPO swordfish by at least 10 percent.
 NMFS continues to work with the Pacific and Western Pacific Councils and the State Department to ensure that the IATTC adopt effective management measures to end overfishing and rebuild the stock.